 200 Park Avenue, New York, NY 10166-0193 USA

-Barry R. Goldsmith is a partner in the New York and Washington, D.C., offices of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Securities Enforcement Practice Group.
-Mr. Goldsmith is also a member of Gibson Dunn’s Securities Litigation Practice Group, and White Collar Defense and Investigations Practice Group.
+Barry R. Goldsmith is a partner in the New York and Washington, D.C., offices of Gibson, Dunn & Crutcher.
+Mr. Goldsmith is a member of Gibson Dunn’s Securities Enforcement Practice Group, Securities Litigation Practice Group, and White Collar Defense and Investigations Practice Group.
 Mr. Goldsmith’s practice focuses on the representation of securities firms, brokers/dealers, investment companies and investment advisers and other financial institutions, issuers and their employees in investigations and litigation with the SEC, Financial Industry Regulatory Authority (FINRA) and state securities regulators and attorneys general.

-Mr. Goldsmith is consistently ranked as one of the top Securities Regulatory and Enforcement attorneys in the nation by Chambers USA: America’s Leading Lawyers for Business, Institutional Investor’s Benchmark Litigation Guide and The Best Lawyers in America©.
+Mr. Goldsmith is consistently ranked as one of the top Securities Regulatory and Enforcement attorneys in the nation by Chambers USA: America’s Leading Lawyers for Business, Institutional Investor’s Benchmark Litigation Guide and The Best Lawyers in America®.
 Best Lawyers named him New York City Securities Regulation “Lawyer of the Year” for 2015 and 2018, in addition to 2014 New York City Litigation ‒ Securities “Lawyer of the Year.”
 Mr. Goldsmith was also recognized by Washingtonian Magazine as one of Washington’s Top Lawyers for securities law, and BTI Consulting named him to its “BTI Client Service All-Stars” list.
 Chambers notes that Mr. Goldsmith is well regarded for his background at the SEC and FINRA.
 He is “one of the leading lawyers in this area” and is continually “brought in on very interesting, bet-the-company cases,” having “terrific practical implications for his advice as well as his credibility within the SEC,” “great instincts and great insights into the regulators,” and has an “ability to keep the big picture in mind while paying attention to the details.”

 Mr. Goldsmith is a frequent speaker on securities enforcement and regulatory issues at industry, legal and media sponsored conferences.
 He has also authored and co-authored numerous securities industry related articles.